-14A binary signal simplifies the analysis and highlights that even weak private receiver information can allow for equilibria with nondisclosure.
+15A binary signal simplifies the analysis and highlights that even weak private receiver information can allow for equilibria with nondisclosure.

-15We refer to these as Decreasing Mean Residual Life (MRL) Differences and Increasing Mean Time to Failure (MTTF) Differences respectively.
+16We refer to these as decreasing Mean Residual Life (MRL) differences and increasing Mean Time to Failure (MTTF) differences respectively.
 See Shaked and Shanthikumar (2007) for related dominance conditions and orderings.
-Most relatedly, Jewitt (2004) shows that the MRL-MTTF gap $E[q|q \in [c, 1]] - E[q|q \in [0, c]]$ is increasing (decreasing) in c for f strictly decreasing (increasing), with application to binary signaling games (e.g., Bénabou and Tirole, 2006, 2011).
+Our results extend partially to ratios rather differences as noted in Footnote 30.
+Jewitt (2004) shows that the MRL-MTTF gap $E[q|q \in [c, 1]] - E[q|q \in [0, c]]$ is increasing (decreasing) in c for f strictly decreasing (increasing), with application to binary signaling games (e.g., Bénabou and Tirole, 2006, 2011).
 Our new dominance condition implies the MRL-MTTF gap is increasing faster for the dominated distribution, which is also relevant for such games.